-The USAID Office of Transition Initiatives Field Officer position requires excellent communication skills and experience in political analysis and program reporting.
+The USAID Office of Transition Initiatives Senior Field Program Manager position requires excellent communication skills and experience in program development and implementation.
 Prior coordination experience with various USG offices is required.
 Solid interpersonal skills, and the ability to serve as an effective liaison with a wide array of individuals and institutions, are extremely important.

-A prerequisite for success in this position is familiarity with contract/grant management, mediation/arbitration, democracy and governance and/or human rights activities.
+A prerequisite for success in this position is familiarity with contract/grant management; activity conceptualization, design, development and implementation in conjunction with an IP, including a local national team; basic principles of stabilization, counterinsurgency, democracy and governance and/or human rights activities.
 A demonstrated strength in policy analysis and formulation is strongly preferred.
 Since work may require continued changes in program direction and implementation, including frequent coordination, the individual will be someone who is highly flexible and willing to work under conditions of ongoing change.
-A solid understanding of community development and counter insurgency operations is a plus.
+A solid understanding of community development and experience working with the military is a plus.